Spectral dimensions of Krein-Feller operators in higher dimensions: Introduction and statement of main results

 \subsubsection{Absolutely continuous measures}

-As a first application of our results, we present the case of absolutely continuous measures. \begin{prop} Let $\nu$ be absolutely continuous with respect to the $d$-dimensional Lebesgue measure.
-Then \prettyref{eq:assumption infinity dim} holds, if and only if its density is $r$-integrable for some $r>d/2$.
-In particular, the spectral partition function exists as a limit with
+As a first application of \prettyref{thm:MainChain_of_Inequalities+Regularity}, we present the case of absolutely continuous measures first studied by H.~Weyl \cite{zbMATH02629881} and in higher generality by Birman and Solomyak in \cite{MR0278126,MR0482138}. \begin{prop} Let $\nu$ be absolutely continuous with respect to the $d$-dimensional Lebesgue measure with density that is $r$-integrable for some $r>d/2$.
+Then the Dirichlet and Neumann spectral partition function exist as a limit with

-$\nu$ is D/N-PF-regular, and the Dirichlet and Neumann spectral dimension exist and equal $s^{D}=s^{N}=d/2$. \end{prop}
+$\nu$ is D/N-PF-regular, and the Dirichlet and Neumann spectral dimension exist, coincide and equal $s^{D}=s^{N}=d/2$. \end{prop}